-The Edmund A. Walsh School of Foreign Service (SFS) Graduate Career Center (GCC) serves students and alumni from the eight graduate programs of the SFS, along with graduate students from the four programs in the Government Department.
-(Undergraduate SFS students are served by the Cawley Career Education Center.)
+The Walsh School of Foreign Service (SFS) Graduate Career Center (GCC) serves students and alumni from the eight graduate programs of the SFS, along with graduate students from the four programs in the Government Department.

 The purpose of the SFS GCC is to help students and alumni learn the skills they need to search for and find a job or internship.
 We offer:

-- Career Development Skills Workshops designed to teach contemporary job search techniques.
+- Career Development Skills Workshops focused on skill development and job search strategies.

-In our office, students have access to computers, a fax machine, and a variety of handouts and other resources to assist in career planning.
+- In the office, students have access to computers, a fax machine, and a variety of handouts and other resources to assist in career planning.

 The SFS Graduate Career Center was made possible by a generous gift to the School of Foreign Service from Harry J. Smith, Jr. in honor of Anne Cavanaugh Smith.